 Every dog has a personality and quirks of their own, which is why deciding on whether a wireless fence works will depend on the size and personality of your unique pet.

 First, most wireless fences will work for any size dog.
 The collars are also very versatile, so if you have a smaller or larger dog than average, you can find an option for that weight category.
-Most collars fit dogs as small as 5 pounds!
+Some collars fit dogs as small as 5 pounds!

 The versatility of these dog collars will keep your dog safe and comfortable.
 During the first few weeks of training your dog on the collar, you should closely monitor the fur and skin in contact with the collar.
 You want the collar to be snug enough that the static correction works, but not so tight that it chafes your pet’s neck.